What is Kaizen?

 Step 1: Set values and scope

-Create a value stream and name goals of the event, based on what actually matters to your customers, more than on what you feel may be good to improve.
-You also need to limit the scope of the planned improvements - and it will be important to avoid planning to broad a scope of action.
-Stay within one team, one process step and as few actions per session, as possible within the scale of your team, for the sake of them standing the chance to attain the goal.
+Create a value stream and name goals of the event, based on what matters to your customers, more than on what you feel may be good to improve.
+You also need to limit the scope of the planned improvements - and it will be important to avoid planning too broad a scope of action.
+Stay within one team, one process step, and with as few actions per session as possible within the scale of your team, for the sake of them standing the chance to attain the goal.

 Step 2: Plan

 Make a detailed action plan based on the goals identified through value stream mapping.
 Detailed is the operative word here, as Kaizen sessions run at the danger of becoming too wide, too vague, too bold and - hence - impossible to achieve, to the point of turning wasteful.
 Make the plan as specific as possible.
 Apart from technical requirements, your specifications should include values and measures of quality, quantity, man-hours consumption, cost estimation, customer satisfaction, and more.